duckietown/course-RH/book/duckietown-robotics-development/03_ros_development/03_logs/00_logs.md

     $ rosbag record -a

 to record all messages being published.

+Note: Be careful on recording all the messages published in a ROS system.
+There might be quite a lot of topics creating very by bag files very quickly, especially using images.

 ## Rosbag Python API: Reading {#rosbag-read}